Johnnywang1899/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

 The majority of the events/data are collected from the US (73.8%), which may induce bias and inaccuracy as only a quarter of the total data come from the rest of the countries.

+The likelihood of success for the range $35000 ~ $45000 does not have sufficient events so the result is not statistically significant.

 - What are some other possible tables and/or graphs that we could create?